NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Constructing Quaternary Complex Hadamard Matrices, Parts I and II

+**Date:** March 30, 2018

+**Speaker:** Kaitlyn Lee and Mason Sargent (NAU)

+**Abstract:** A Hadamard matrix is a square matrix with entries of 1 or -1, that has the biggest possible determinant among all such matrices.
+Although first created as the solution to a pure math problem, Hadamard matrices now have zillions of interesting and important applications.
+A quaternary complex Hadamard matrix is a square matrix with entries of $1, -1, i$, or $-i$, that again has maximal determinant.
+It turns out that these types of Hadamard matrices are fundamental components of quantum computing machines, which makes them both interesting and important.
+Mason and Kaitlyn have spend the past 6 months trying to modify techniques for building Hadamard matrices to instead build complex Hadamard matrices.
+Their progress along these lines will be the focus of these two short talks.

+The faculty guest this week is Bianca Luedeker.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-03-30.pdf)]

 ### A Special Case of Fermat's Last Theorem: An Introduction to Algebraic Number Theory

 **Date:** March 16, 2018